vmware/terraform-provider-vcf/README.md

 **NOTE:** The provider does not support VMware Cloud Foundation on VxRail

+For more information about the capabilities of this provider see the [Terraform Registry](https://registry.terraform.io/providers/vmware/vcf/latest/docs)

 ## Controlling the Provider Version

 Note that you can also control the provider version.
 This requires the use of a